isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 FQDN N and S flags specified by the client as shown in the following
 table:

-.. table:: Default FQDN Flag Behavior
+.. table:: Default FQDN flag behavior

    +------------+---------------------+-----------------+-------------+
    | Client     | Client Intent       | Server Response | Server      |